Terms and Conditions

 Puppies are accepted once they are fully vaccinated (minimum age is 10 weeks).

-SCDT Doggie Day Care does not accept responsibility for the death, injury or illness of your dog.
+SCDT Doggie Daycare does not accept responsibility for the death, injury or illness of your dog.
 We strongly advise you to insure your dog for all eventualities.

 DOGGIE DAY CARE - FAQs